BurningIceCube/BiC-Game-Systems/README.md

 The following are known design limitations to be addressed in a future release:

-- [ ] **Concurrent trace chains in Logger** — `Logger` only supports a single active trace at a time (`beginTrace` auto-ends the previous).
-A stack-based approach or named concurrent traces would allow multiple overlapping trace chains.
-The `TraceBundler` partially addresses this for pattern-based grouping, but the two mechanisms should be unified.
+- [ ] **Concurrent trace chains in Logger** — Unify `beginTrace` and `TraceBundler` into a single trace API supporting named, concurrent, and nested chains.
+The two mechanisms solve overlapping problems and should be consolidated behind one coherent interface.
-- [ ] **Input validation in WeatherLoader** — `loadFromJson` / `loadConfigFromJson` parse JSON and cast the result without validating the shape of the data.
-Adding structural validation (e.g. via Zod or manual checks) would prevent confusing runtime errors deep inside the manager when malformed JSON is provided.
+- [ ] **Optional input validation** — Add opt-in Zod schema validation at manager instantiation, disabled by default.
+Invalid JSON should throw at load time with a clear error, not silently fail at runtime deep inside the manager.
+- [ ] **TS Declaration Merging** — Use TypeScript declaration merging on the universal bus so consumers can extend `SystemEvents` with their own event types without forking the core types.
+- [ ] **Snapshot versioning** — Snapshots have no schema version field.
+A saved state from an earlier release can silently break on a newer one.
+Add a `version` field and a migration layer to handle forward compatibility.
+- [ ] **Event wildcard subscriptions** — The `intent.*` / `fact.*` naming convention implies wildcard subscriptions (e.g. `fact.weather.*`) but the API does not support them.
+The convention promises this; the bus should deliver it.
+- [ ] **Loader merge strategy contract** — The `replace` / `merge` / `error` strategies are present across all loaders but the behavior of `merge` when IDs conflict is undefined.
+This needs a documented and tested contract.
+- [ ] **Circular prerequisite detection** — Quest prerequisites have no cycle guard. `A requires B, B requires A` will silently deadlock.
+Cycle detection should run at load time and throw with a clear error.

 ---